Afan Forest Park - Glyncorrwg Mountain Bike Centre, near Port Talbot

 Brechfa Forest forms part of the National Forest for Wales.

 In time it will form a connected ecological network running throughout Wales, bringing social, economic and environmental benefits.

 For more information about the National Forest for Wales go to the Welsh Government website.

 Please check the top of this page for any changes to these opening times.

-The toilets are portaloos which are open at all times.
+The portable toilets are open at all times.

 Abergorlech is a small village on the B4310, south of Lampeter.

-From the A482 between Lampeter and Llandovery, turn off onto the B4302for Llansawel.
-From Llansawel follow signs for Abergorlech.
+From the A482 between Lampeter and Llandovery, turn off onto the B4302 for Llansawel.

 Car parking is free of charge.

 Contact our customer team for general enquiries during office hours, Monday to Friday.